-When we launched in 2006, we had 1 million users in the first day.
+When we launched in 2006, we had 1 million users in the first day, now they have about 200.7 million average monthly unique users who visit Zillow Group’s websites and mobile apps.
 Even by today’s standards, that’s big.
 Zillow came out with such a bang because it’s voyeuristic.
-You can Zillow your girlfriend’s house, your boss’s house … people wanted to look up the houses of everyone they knew.
+You can Zillow your girlfriend’s house, your boss’s house… people wanted to look up the houses of everyone they knew.
 The first two years were great.
 By 2008, we had 200 employees, but then the financial crisis hit.
 Right in our industry.
 It was almost like Hotwire all over again, and we had to lay off about 25 percent of the staff.
 However, we avoided a down round this time.
 Our employees locked arms and stuck with it.
 Their grit served us well, and by 2011, we went public.

 How did Zillow evolve?